What's a balloon payment? How do balloon payments work with mortgages?

-Balloon payment definition: What is a balloon payment at the end of a loan?
+What is a balloon payment on a mortgage?

 A balloon payment — or balloon note — is a large lump sum payment that borrowers owe before a home loan can fully amortize.
 Backloading the bulk of the principal comes with a couple of benefits for homeowners — namely reduced interest rates and lower mortgage payments.

 While balloon loan terms are usually short — say, five or seven years — the payment due on a balloon amortizes over 30 years.
 So you’re making lower payments than what would be required to pay off a traditional loan in that same five or seven year timeframe.